sboulema/BrewDB/CONTRIBUTING.md

 | Yield       | Maximum percentage of the weight as soluble extract |

 ### Notes
-> If a malt is available from multiple maltsers under the same malt name, seperate entries should be created
+> If a malt is available from multiple maltsters under the same malt name, seperate entries should be created

 ## LookupMaltser
 **Database table containing all maltser info**